Scleral Buckling Surgery for Retinal Detachment

 Retinal detachment is an alarming condition that necessitates immediate intervention to safeguard vision.
 Simply put, in retinal detachment, the thin layer of tissue at the back of the eye pulls away from its supportive tissue.
 It’s like wallpaper peeling off from a wall.
 If left untreated, this condition can result in severe vision loss or even total blindness in the affected eye.

 One of the treatments for this condition is the scleral buckle procedure.
-This article aims to shed light on what the scleral buckle procedure entails, when it is advised, the risks associated with it, and the expectations for recovery post-surgery.
+This blogs aims to shed light on what the scleral buckle procedure entails, when it is advised, the risks associated with it, and the expectations for recovery post-surgery.
 The objective is to provide easily digestible information to facilitate well-informed decisions regarding eye health.

 Indications for Scleral Buckle Surgery